aim-t/aim-t/README.md

 ### Hi!
 I am Aiman

 ## I am an aspiring Web Developer, and an Electrical Engineer
-- My recent projects are [password-generator] and a [landing-page].
+- My recent projects are Password Generator and a Landing Page.
 - I am learning JavaScript these days

 ### Get in touch: